 Put simply, reading ancient wisdom can help us connect to the deepest parts of ourselves and, as Philip Novak puts it, the Infinite.
-The kingdom of God within, the still small voice, the Atman, the Tao: Different metaphors, each with their distinct flavor, for a mystery that can’t be fully captured in words.
+The kingdom of God within, the still small voice, the Atman, the Tao: Different metaphors, each with their distinct flavor and perspective, for a mystery that can’t be fully captured in words.
 “Darkness within darkness,” one translation of the Tao Te Ching reads.
 “The gate to all mystery.”

-Click a specific tradition below to view our growing library of wisdom texts (ordered roughly by number of adherents per tradition.
+Click a specific tradition below to view our growing library of wisdom texts, ordered roughly by number of adherents per tradition.
 Note that we’ll eventually make specific sections for teens, kids, and littles.
 (Currently, much of what’s here is for older kids and teens.)